How Our Therapists Care for Your Child

 Educating Parents and Caregivers

 Parent and caregiver education and training are essential components in all of our programs.
-Therapists at Comer Children's Hospital consistently work with nurses, parents, and other caregivers to ensure that therapy continues from the hospital to the home environment.
+Therapists at Comer Children's consistently work with nurses, parents, and other caregivers to ensure that therapy continues from the hospital to the home environment.
 In some cases and with the parent's consent, therapists will provide digital photographs of your child "working" in therapy.
 Parents and caretakers can use these visual reminders to carry over the therapy plans throughout the day maximizing your child's benefit from our services.

 Speech and Language Therapies

-Speech-language therapies at Comer Children's Hospital are offered through our otolaryngology (ear, nose, and throat) section.
+Speech-language therapies at Comer Children's are offered through our otolaryngology (ear, nose, and throat) section.
 Learn more about these services.